Categorized as

 E-commerce fulfillment, on the other hand, has a unique set of needs.
 In contrast, an e-commerce facility or hybrid facility would need to be laid out and optimized for managing high volumes of smaller orders, picking and shipping “eaches” or a small number of SKUs, have a large shipping area for boxing, packaging and labeling, and integrate with parcel carriers.
 E-commerce facilities need to be optimized for quick pick and pack, assembling orders, value added services, staging parcel carrier pickup, etc.

-Best-in-class WMS software can be customized to power a wide-range of operations effectively and efficiently.
+Top WMS systems can be customized to power a wide-range of operations effectively and efficiently.
 If you’re looking for an omnichannel and e-commerce warehouse management system—including both B2B and e-commerce fulfillment—make sure to consider these potential challenges, important features, and best practices.

 Common Challenges For E-commerce Warehouses